top of page

 But even if we were to assume that none of these grossly secular influences has in any way tainted the screenwriting of The Chosen (a naïve assumption, since each has deeply influenced one of the show’s three screenwriters), we have plenty of other troublesome influences to consider, each of which has been intentionally selected to broaden the show’s ecumenical appeal.
 In an interview with Deseret News, Tyler Thompson, says, “It’s been nice to have thing [sic] perspectives like Messianic Rabbis, Catholics, Latter-day Saints, all of these things to help, ‘Here’s how we see things.’
 But at the end of the day, we are of none of those things and are just saying we’re doing our best trying to make something for you.”

-So, we have a show that professes to be ultimately evangelistic even though its script is not evangelical but ecumenical and even though its primary purpose is artistic rather than biblical.
+So, we have a show that professes to be ultimately evangelistic even though its script is not evangelical, its Jesus is Catholic, and its primary purpose is artistic rather than Biblical.
 Are you confused yet?
 Add to that confusion the show’s claim to historical fiction, and things just get more and more blurry.
-The fiction part I get because the show is 95% original to Jenkins and his screenwriters.
+The "fiction" part I get because the show is 95% original to Jenkins and his screenwriters.
 What Jenkins cannot explain away are his chosen influences behind the show.
 Is their combined influence cohesive or chaotic?
 Is it even Biblical?
-Jenkins does not like to be asked about these influences because he is the mask for them, yet critics have rightly "called out" many an insidious influence that has left its infectious fingerprints all over the script.
+Jenkins does not like to be asked about these influences because he is the mask for them, yet critics have rightly "called out" many an insidious influence that has left its contaminated fingerprints all over the script.

 Jenkins is accountable for these influences because his choices have become a double-edged sword: the very ecumenism that would appear to preclude doctrinal bias also tends to result in a less-than-evangelical message.
 So Jenkins continues to juggle defense and denial from hand to hand, yet he cannot deny that each member of his enormous endeavor was handpicked for a specific reason to create an "anthology," as it were, of spiritual opinions and perceptions that would appeal to as broad a base as possible.
 And yet Jenkins himself remains the maverick--the wildcard--among a staff of handpicked co-producers, scriptwriters, reviewing consultants, actors, and filmers.
 Although these sources do indeed shape the "viewpoint" of Jenkins' disciples, Jenkins himself makes the final call.
 It is, after all, his idea and his self-perpetuating invention.